vdesabou/kafka-docker-playground/connect/connect-jdbc-oracle12-sink/README.md

 jdbc:oracle:thin:@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCPS)(HOST=oracle)(PORT=1532))(CONNECT_DATA=(SERVICE_NAME=ORCLPDB1))(SECURITY=(SSL_SERVER_CERT_DN=\"CN=server,C=US\")))
 ```

-Note that we force the driver to verify that the server’s DN matches with `"connection.oracle.net.ssl_server_dn_match": "true"`
+Note that we force the driver to verify that the server’s DN matches with `"connection.oracle.net.ssl_server_dn_match": "true"` (note that for JDBC connector version lower than 10.x, this property have to be set at JVM level)

 ### With SSL encryption + Mutual TLS auth